Comparisons11 min read

 Best For

-Budget-conscious users, beginners, bloggers, small business sites, and WordPress users who want a managed-lite experience without paying managed-WP prices.
+Budget-conscious users, beginners, bloggers, small business sites, and WordPress users who want a managed-lite experience without managed-WP pricing.

 A2 Hosting Overview